Miracles (anthology)

-Miracles: Poems by Children of the English-speaking World is a 1966 poetry anthology by Richard Lewis.
+Miracles: Poems by Children of the English-speaking World is a 1966 poetry anthology edited by Richard Lewis.

-It contains 200 of the 3,000 poems by children that Lewis collected on a 1964-1966 "world tour" of the English-speaking world.
+Composition and publication

+In 1961, Lewis began teaching elementary school creative writing classes, and became interested in children's poetry.
+From 1964 to 1966, he traveled on a "world tour" of the English-speaking world and collected over three thousand poems by children.
+The anthology contains two hundred of these, and was published by Simon & Schuster in 1966.
 It includes poetry from the United States, New Zealand, Kenya, Uganda, Canada, England, Australia, India, and the Philippines.

-In 1966, the book's contents were promoted in The New York Times.

-Publication and reprints

-It was published by Simon & Schuster in 1966.

-In 1967, the book and two of its poems were detailed in the December 1967 Horn Book Magazine, reprinted with permission by Simon & Schuster.
-This clipping was collected and digitized by the United States Department of Education.
+The book was discussed in the December 1967 Horn Book Magazine, alongside two poems reprinted with permission by Simon & Schuster.

 Legacy

 The 1970 experimental song "Miracles" in transcendental album First Moog Quartet likely honors the book; it contains multiple instances of spoken-word poetry.
 The song includes a musical round of "My Brain".

-Prominent poems

-In particular, the Annabel Laurance poem "My Brain" has been discussed and quoted by musicians, poets, and psychologists for over 50 years.
+The Annabel Laurance poem "My Brain" has been discussed and quoted by musicians, poets, and psychologists for over 50 years.
 These include composer Gershon Kingsley, psychedelic band Perth County Conspiracy, poet Louis Dudek, and pscyhoanalyst Peter Levine.